Ultimate Guide Series

 As a Tradesperson As a Business Owner

-Your value = your skill with tools Your value = your ability to build systems and manage people
+Your value = your skill with tools Your value = ability to build systems and manage people

 You do the work You ensure work gets done (by others)